bsccf/Uni-notes/Mathematics for Engineering and the Environment/4U Differential Equations 1/homogeneous and nonhomogeneous differential equations.md

 ### Complex and deep explenation
 This is an insanely complex topic, so unless you have a galaxy brain you will not beable to even come close to comprehending the full complexity and depth of this definition...

+If you format the equation so that [[dependent variables]] and [[independent variables]] are on opposite sides of the equals sign then:
 - Differential Homogeneous  equation -
 - Differential Nonhomogeneous equation - Not